Zulfahmi Arifin: Hougang United

-Zulfahmi signed for the Cheetahs ahead of the 2017 S.League season, joining former coach Phillipe Aw.
+Zulfahmi signed for the Cheetahs ahead of the 2017 Singapore Premier League season, joining former coach Phillipe Aw.

-Chonburi FC
+Chonburi

 Zulfahmi's journey to Thailand happened after he made contacts with a Thai agent.
-Zulfahmi was on trial with second-tier Angthong FC who had wanted to start negotiations after a day.
+Zulfahmi was on trial with second-tier club Angthong who had wanted to start negotiations after a day.
 However, Zulfahmi, on the advice of his agent, traveled to Chonburi instead for a 4-day trial.
-After playing 60 minutes in a 2–3 friendly defeat to Thai Port FC, Chonburi offered him a contract which is only slightly higher than what he received at Hougang.
+After playing 60 minutes in a 2–3 friendly defeat to Port, Chonburi offered him a contract which is only slightly higher than what he received at Hougang.

 Zulfahmi became only the third Lion to play in the Thai top tier, after Hassan Sunny and John Wilkinson.
 Zulfahmi made his debut in a 1–0 loss to Chiangrai United.
 He has started Chonburi's first two games of the Thai League 1, helping them to a draw and a loss.

-Hougang United
+Returned to Hougang United

-After spending a season with Chonburi, Zulfahmi re-signed for Hougang United FC for the 2019 Singapore Premier League season.
+After spending a season with Chonburi, Zulfahmi re-signed for Hougang United for the 2019 Singapore Premier League season.

-Suphanburi
+Loan to Suphanburi

 After a year back in his native Singapore, helping Hougang to a 3rd-place finish, Zulfahmi found himself back in the Thai League 1 after an agent contacted him about Suphanburi's interest.
 Suphanburi's coach Adebayo Gbadebo had watched videos of Zulfahmi's previous games before expressing an interest in signing him.
 Zulfahmi suffered a difficult 2020, playing just 8 of Suphanburi's 15 league matches in a disrupted season, having returned to Singapore in August to be with his ailing mother, who later died from breast cancer.
 However, he was a fixture of Suphanburi's midfield before and after he returned to Singapore.
 He started their first four matches before the league's coronavirus-enforced hiatus and, following his return to Thailand, he started three of Suphanburi's last four league games and came off the bench in the other one.

-Samut Prakan City
+Loan to Samut Prakan City

-Zulfahmi signed a 1 1/2-season deal with top-tier Thai team Samut Prakan City, after his contract with Thai League 1 side Suphanburi expired.
-He will play alongside his international teammate, goalkeeper Izwan Mahbud, 30, who joined the club in September.
+Zulfahmi signed a 1 1/2-season deal with top-tier Thai team Samut Prakan City, after his contract with Thai League 1 side, Suphanburi expired.
+He will play alongside his international teammate, goalkeeper Izwan Mahbud, who joined the club in September.

+Sukhothai

+On 9 September 2021, Zulfahmi left his parent club, Hougang United to joined Thai League 2 club, Sukhothai which will be his fourth Thai League club.
+However, Zulfahmi has to serve a 14 days quarantine period.
+He is the 5th Singaporean player to play overseas in 2021.
+He make his debut for the club on 25 September 2021 against Chainat Hornbill which resulted in a 2–2 draw.
+On 17 November 2021, He scored his first goal for the club against Rajpracha in a 4–2 win.